jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/index.rst

 .. index:: !
 Irena manual

-Manual |release| for Irena version 2.62 for Igor 7.x
+Manual |release| for Irena version 2.65 for Igor 7.05 and higher

 .. toctree::
    :maxdepth: 4